Introduction

 });

-// uses Promise
+// same as above but uses Promise

 prefs_us.key("user").read()